SanderLoman/rust-p2p/README.md

 ## Overview

-Contower represents a groundbreaking advancement in the Ethereum 2.0 network, uniquely merging the execution and consensus clients into a unified relay/proxy networking client.
-Crafted with Rust, Contower stands out by eliminating the need for its own database.
-Functioning as a versatile intermediary, it not only facilitates seamless node communication but also innovatively monitors the latest blockchain developments and state changes through transient caching.
-This strategic integration not only streamlines network functionality but also enhances overall efficiency and decentralization.
-By consolidating these key components, Contower sets a new standard in blockchain networking, aiming for full network connectivity and intelligent resource utilization.
+Contower is our latest development for the Ethereum network, designed to bring flexibility and efficiency to blockchain operations.
+It uniquely integrates execution and consensus clients into a versatile relay/proxy networking client.
+Developed with Rust, Contower stands out for its optional reliance on a traditional database, allowing for streamlined and adaptable operations.

+This client serves as an adaptable intermediary, capable of either facilitating node communication and monitoring blockchain developments with transient caching or functioning as a full node with its own database.
+Users have the choice to run Contower as a lean relay/proxy client, a complete node client incorporating execution and consensus mechanisms, or even both simultaneously.
+This flexibility ensures that Contower can meet various user needs, enhancing network functionality, efficiency, and decentralization, tailored to individual preferences and requirements.

 ## Objectives

-- **Enhanced Network Integration:** Seamlessly merging execution and consensus mechanisms to fortify network coherence and resilience.
-- **Universal Node Connectivity:** Striving for comprehensive network coverage, connecting a broad spectrum of nodes.
-- **Optimized Resource Utilization:** Employing transient caching to maintain critical data accessibly and efficiently.
+- **Unified Client Architecture:** Contower merges execution and consensus mechanisms into one framework.
+This relay/proxy functionality simplifies the Ethereum ecosystem and opens avenues for future blockchain innovations.

+- **Performance Enhancement:** Contower's design, free from the constraints of a traditional database, ensures fast processing and efficient resource use.
+This performance focus sets a new standard for blockchain client operations.

+- **Client Diversity:** Introducing Contower to the Ethereum network adds to its robustness and guards against systemic risks.
+Diverse client types contribute to a stronger network.

+- **Broad EVM Chain Support:** Designed to be compatible with a variety of EVM chains, Contower aims to be versatile across different blockchain networks, increasing its utility and applicability.

+- **Configurability and Accessibility:** Contower caters to a range of users, from large-scale node operators to individual enthusiasts.
+Its configurable nature ensures it meets various operational needs, whether optimizing for speed or adapting to limited hardware.

 ## Community and Support